preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 For information about how to add a clickable link, see above under the heading "Add and edit Media".
 For information about anchors, se the heading "Add an anchor (bookmark)" below.

-Add an emoticon
+Add an emoji
 ---------------------
-In Omnia 6.12 and later, it can be possible to add an emoticon to the RTF Editor, using this icon:
+In Omnia 6.12 and later, it can be possible to add an emoji to the RTF Editor, using this icon:

 .. image:: rtf-emoticon-icon.png

-1. click where the emoticon should be placed.
+1. click where the emoji should be placed.
 2. Click the icon.

 Something like the following is now shown:

 .. image:: rtf-emoticon-select.png

-3. Use the search field or just browse to find the emoticon you want.
+3. Use the search field or just browse to find the emoji you want.
-4. Click the emoticon to add it.
+4. Click the emoji to add it.
 (You can add more than one if you want to).
-5. Click outside the emoticon window to close it.
+5. Click outside the emoji window to close it.

 Add a table
 ------------